Read time: 6 minutes

 As with any other state, there are specific counties that have worse Florida car accident statistics than others.
 Seminole County had 2,369 wrecks (199 crashes per 10,000 residents) between January and May 2023, the highest of any county during that time.
 Hamilton Country (104 per 10,000 residents) was second on the list, while Duval County (89 wrecks/10,000 residents) was third.

-Severity and Types of Injuries Resulting from a Florida Car Accident
+Severity and Types of Injuries from a Car Accident in Florida

 Severe Florida car accidents often result in horrible, life-altering injuries.
-Some of the most common include the following:
+Statistically speaking, some of the most common types of car accidents are rear-end collisions and intersection crashes.
+The resulting injuries may include the following:

 These injuries can have both immediate and long-term effects, leading to chronic pain and disabilities.
 Severe injuries require extensive medical treatment, rehabilitation, and, in severe cases, lifelong care.
 Seeking immediate medical attention after an accident is crucial, as some injuries may not be immediately apparent.